Chekanov's dichotomy in contact topology: Examples of non-degenerate

-The proof will be closely following Section 3 in \cite{Ush14}.
-In fact, we will only give the explicit proof when $N$ divides $M$, i.e., $M\backslash N = M_0 \cup M_1$ where $M_i$ is open and connected and $\bar{M}_i = M_i \cup N$.
+We will only give the explicit proof when $N$ divides $M$, i.e., $M\backslash N = M_0 \sqcup M_1$ where $M_i$ is open, non-empty and connected and $\bar{M}_i = M_i \cup N$.
 The general case can be covered by topological argument via Lemma 3.2 and Lemma 3.3 in \cite{Ush14}.